 |Title||Start Date & Time||End Date & Time|

-The University of Colorado at Boulder provides student computing labs in support of OIT primary academic mission.
-Office of Information Technology manages many of these sites in order to maximize the University's investment in computing resources and make computing tools accessible to students.
-OIT's goal is to deliver operational labs for the largest possible number of student users.
-This goal is achieved by providing reliable computing platforms with a full set of basic functions (communications, document generation, etc.).
+The University of Colorado at Boulder provides teaching and learning computing labs in support of the Office of Information Technology’s primary academic mission.
+The Office of Information Technology (OIT) manages many of these sites in order to maximize the University's investment in computing resources and make computing tools accessible to students.
+Our goal is to deliver operational labs for the largest possible number of students by providing reliable computing platforms with a full set of basic functions (communications, document generation, etc.).
 In addition, system functionality can be extended by including discipline-specific tools where appropriate, practical, and technically supportable.

-OIT has drafted the following guidelines for lab management, maintenance and support.
-These guidelines enable OIT to provide consistent service within available resources to an ever increasing number of users.
-It is not necessary, nor is it always practical for OIT to manage and support a facility.
-In these cases the lab will be the responsibility of the department.
+OIT has drafted the following guidelines for lab management, maintenance, and support.
+These guidelines enable the University to provide consistent service within available resources to an ever increasing number of users.
+It is not necessary, nor is it always practical, for OIT to manage and support a facility.
+In these cases, management of the computing lab will be the responsibility of the department.
 If a lab is managed and maintained by OIT, OIT will have final decision authority for that facility.
 While decisions will be made with departmental input, it is necessary that authority be commensurate with the responsibility for operating and maintaining the site.
 See an example Memorandum of Understanding (MOU) with a department housing an OIT lab for specific requirements.

-Academic departments will determine the curricular requirements of the facilities where appropriate and OIT will make determinations regarding the configuration and operation of individual computing sites based on technical factors, resource availability, and these departmental needs.
+Academic departments will determine the curricular requirements of the facilities where appropriate and OIT will make determinations regarding the configuration and operation of individual computing sites based on these curricular requirements, technical factors, and resource availability.
 For labs not directly associated with a particular school or college, OIT will represent the needs of students.
-Curricular requirements of faculty sometimes require the use of removable media and OIT can not be held responsible for lost data or damage to media used by faculty or students in OIT labs.
+Curricular requirements of faculty sometimes require the use of removable media and OIT will not be held responsible for lost data or damage to media used by faculty or students in OIT labs.

 These guidelines apply to computing facilities that are owned by the University of Colorado and are located on the Boulder campus.
-These facilities are typically funded, fully or in part, by the Student Computing Initiative and/or Office of Information Technology and their use is open to current CU Boulder students, faculty and staff.
+These facilities are typically funded, fully or in part, by CU Boulder departments and/or Office of Information Technology and their use is open to current CU Boulder students, faculty, and staff.